yufenlai0825/stravakudosbot/README.md

 CLIENT_ID=               # Your Strava Client ID
 CLIENT_SECRET=           # Your Strava Client Secret
 ACCESS_TOKEN=            # Your Strava Access Token
 REFRESH_TOKEN=           # Your Strava Refresh Token
 EMAIL_USER=              # Your Email
 EMAIL_PASSWORD=          # Your Email App Password
 EMAIL_RECEIVER=          # Email addresses to send
 ```

 ---

 ## ⚙️ Notes for Deployment

 - This project relies on a GitHub Actions workflow to run the Kudos Bot automatically on schedule.
-- Remember to set the secrets inside repository.
+Therefore, you need to set the secrets inside your repository.
 - For local testing, you can run the app after creating a .env file with your credentials.

 ---